-- Do you (including your spouse) have more than one job? - Do you expect your wages or your total income for 2023 to be more than \$100,000 (or \$200,000 if you're married and will file a joint return with your spouse, or you're a recent widow(er)? - Are you making mid-year changes to your withholding? - Do you receive pension or annuity payments? - Do you live outside Oregon, or did you move to Oregon this year? - Are you a nonresident alien?
+- Do you (including your spouse) have more than one job? - Do you expect your wages or your total income for 2024 to be more than \$100,000 (or \$200,000 if you're married and will file a joint return with your spouse, or you're a recent widow(er)? - Are you making mid-year changes to your withholding? - Do you receive pension or annuity payments? - Do you live outside Oregon, or did you move to Oregon this vear? - Are you a non-U.S. citizen without permanent resident status?

-If you answered yes to any of these questions, read the "Specific information" section in these instructions before completing the worksheets or Form
+If you answered yes to any of these questions, read the "Specific information" section in these instructions before completing the worksheets or Form OR-W-4.

-OR-W-4.
 Consider using the online Oregon Withholding Calculator at www.oregon.gov/dor instead of the worksheets for more accurate results.